 I wouldn’t go as far as saying picanha is tough.
 If anything, it’s generally tender.
 In fact, the texture is more or less similar to that of sirloin.
 And its tenderness has a lot to do with its location.
-The muscle rarely gets much exercise, movement or use during a cow’s life.
+The muscle rarely gets much exercise, movement, or use during a cow’s life.
 As such, it tends to remain tender.

 However, the tenderness is also determined by the exact part of picanha you cut.
 Since it features a triangular shape, the wider part is tougher.
-I’m certain those who are of the opinion picanha is tough have tasted this section.
+I’m certain those who are of the opinion picanha is tough to have tasted this section.
 The tips on the other hand, are much tenderer.
-Of course, this is the most desirable, not to mention most sought-after part of picanha.
+Of course, this is the most desirable, not to mention the most sought-after part of picanha.